 Other

-While a really high quality set like these are ideal, there are affordable options out there too like this thermal top I picked up for less than $25.
+While a really high quality set like these are ideal, there are affordable options out there too like this thermal top I picked up for less than $25 and wear all the time.

-And I know it sounds crazy, but tank tops are so light to pack, it’s handy to bring at least one ‘nice’ one that you can wear in case you go out to a nice dinner or bar (which will likely happen in Europe, I assure you).
+While warmth is obviously a priority, I find it handy to bring at least one ‘nicer’ top that you can wear in case you go out to a nicer dinner or bar (which will likely happen in Europe, I assure you).

 The good thing is you can easily layer other tops over it to keep warm, and now you have one cute option “just in case!”